OpenCDSS/cdss-app-statemodgui-java/README.md

 The software should compile automatically when the Eclipse workspace is opened.
 Run using the ***Run Configurations***, for example ***StateModGUI*** run configuration to launch the StateMod GUI.

+To distribute the software, run the ***External Tool Configurations*** in Eclipse:

+1. For the legacy software, which uses PDF documenation in the installer, first need to build the PDF docuementation by merging separate PDF files into one large document as `doc/UserManual/dist/StateModGUI.pdf`.
+Each PDF file should be an even number of pages.  **The tool to do the merge needs to be udpated (OWF developed a custom tool)**.
+2. Run the ***Clean and build local install, no setup.exe (requires merged PDF)*** external tool.
+This creates a local folder structure in `dist`.
+3. Run the ***Local Install to Setup.exe (requires local install)*** external tool.
+This will create a self-extracting installer in `dist`, suitable for distribution.

 ## Contributing ##

 Contributions to this project can be submitted using the following options: